These vegan enchiladas have a pinto bean, mushroom and spinach filling and plenty of vegan cheese. Add some Mexican flavor to next week's meal plan!

 Field Roast Tomato Cayenne Chao Slices are the perfect vegan cheese for these bean enchiladas.
 They add to the Mexican flavors because they're slightly spicy (with tomato, red bell pepper & cayenne).
 Plus they melt like a dream.
 Seriously, even the non-vegans in your household will love these!

-Chao Slices are also fantastic in grilled cheese/paninis, vegan quesadillas, these lasagna roll-ups, these cheesy
+Chao Slices are also fantastic in grilled cheese/paninis, vegan quesadillas, these cheesy

 Here's a quick trick we learned with tortillas.
 Since we're